 If secluded beaches and endless coastal scenery sound like your kind of vacation, Malta is the spot for you!
 Situated just south of Sicily, north of Libya, and east of Tunisia.
 Malta is known for its melting pot of cultures, cuisine, and architecture.

-Malta is the smallest country in the EU in terms of area, so you need a Schengen Visa if you’re South African.
-You can easily spend a weekend getting to know its three islands: Malta, Comino, and Gozo.
+Malta is the smallest country in the EU in terms of area, you can easily spend a weekend getting to know its three islands: Malta, Comino, and Gozo.
 Fly into the nation’s capital, Valletta – the first ever planned city in Europe, with the designs being drawn out by the Order of St. John of Jerusalem in 1565.
 The original building plans resulted in a pretty spectacular city, but Valletta has only grown more beautiful with age.

 From its cerulean, dive-into-me lagoons to its dizzying limestone cliffsides, Malta packs a lot of picture-perfect treasures into its tiny islands.
 It’s no wonder, then, that the country has been inhabited since 5200 BC by the likes of Phoenicians, Romans, and Brits, to name just a few.